DT-is-not-available/circloO-music-script/README.md

 # circloO-music-script

 This repository holds the script I used to create MEGALOVANIA in circloO.
+Its super basic and not really made to be super user friendly, but it works so I figured I might as well share it.

 # Running